teodorterziev/teodorterziev.github.io/_posts/2018-10-04-count_percentage_change_with_spark_and_hive.markdown

 categories: BigData Spark Hive
 ---

-# Bachelor students count percentage change from 2012 by subject.
-Analytics using Apache Hive and Spark

 Data source [National statistical institute](http://nsi.bg/en) - Bulgaria.
 Source [file](http://nsi.bg/en/content/4897/students-educational-qualification-degree-and-narrow-field-education)

 This is just an exercise showing how we can use Hive and Spark for creating some interested statistics from randomly picked public data reports.